-Nissan took the unusual approach of superhero-fying the JUKE last year after tying the car into the release of The Dark Knight Rises.
+Nissan took the unusual approach of superhero-fying the JUKE back in 2012 after tying the car into the release of The Dark Knight Rises.

 It’s a great example of taking a regular campaign to the next level, with judicious use of excellent digital creative (and a few Bat-themed prizes) to test the water for a much larger initiative.

 SapientNitro and Chrysler show a little European sophistication

 International markets can be a challenge, especially if you’re launching a quintessentially ‘European’ product for the US market, so kudos to Fiat for embracing their Euro heritage when launching the Abarth in 2013, mixing up content with offline events for fans to get buzz building:

 Fiat rolled out teaser content to influential auto bloggers initially, and upped the ante with an entirely new site chock full of somewhat risqué image and video content.

 While the content may feel a bit dated now (topless women to sell cars), over 35,000 people signed up for purchase info: